vekatze/neut/book/src/terms.md

 - It doesn't contain a space, a tab, a newline, or any of ``=()`"'\:;,<>[]{}/*+|&?!#^@~$``
 - It doesn't start with `A, B, .., Z` (uppercase letters)
+- It isn't read as a numeric literal, as `12`, `_1`, `0x10` and `inf` are

+The same conditions apply to every name that is bound, such as the name of a `define`, of a namespace, of a parameter, or of a field of a `data`.

 ### Semantics